Yo x Ti, Tú x Mí

 "Yo x Ti, Tú x Mí" is a song by Spanish singer Rosalía and Puerto Rican singer Ozuna.
 Written by both performers alongside El Guincho and produced by the latter with the help of Frank Dukes, the track was released as a single on August 15, 2019, through Columbia Records.
 Continuing the journey and exploration of Rosalía to urban music that "Con Altura" started, it reached number one in the singer's home country, becoming her fifth number-one single and her fourth consecutive number-one.
 It later won two Latin Grammy Awards for Best Urban Song and Best Urban Fusion/Performance, the second consecutive time Rosalía won those categories and Ozuna's first Grammy.
 Rolling Stone named it one of the greatest Spanish-language songs of the 21st century in 2025.

 Background

 The song was first teased by Rosalía on her social media on 13 August 2019.
 The snippet sees the singer wearing a headband and facetiming Ozuna.
 Rosalía previously expressed appreciation for Ozuna's music by posting an acoustic version of "Amor Genuino" in July 2019.
-The song is also featured on the official soundtrack of FIFA 20, which was released via Spotify, Apple, and Deezer on September 13.
+The song is also featured on the official soundtrack of FIFA 20 and FIFA 23, which was released via Spotify, Apple, and Deezer on September 13.